Leonard Barden

 Finals of the annual UK Blitz Championships take place in Leamington Spa on Saturday (noon start), when the open and women’s titles will be decided by two 16-player all-play-all competitions and 15 rounds of speed chess.

-The 32 finalists are survivors from an original entry of over 500, who competed at eight regional qualifying competitions across the UK.
-Four grandmasters are in the field: Eldar Gasanov of Ukraine, the 2472-rated defending champion; Danny Gormally, the 2490-rated top seed; the veteran Peter Wells, and England’s youngest GM Shreyas Royal, 15.
+The 32 finalists are survivors from an original entry of more than 500, who competed at eight regional qualifying competitions across the UK.
+Four grandmasters are in the field: Eldar Gasanov of Ukraine, the 2472-rated defending champion; Danny Gormally, the 2490-rated top seed; the veteran Peter Wells, and England’s youngest GM, Shreyas Royal, 15.

 Across the two tournaments, nearly half the field are juniors, representatives of a golden generation which has been breaking age records.